DevilMedlar/python-recall-training/rules.md

 When a mistake occurs inside a quiz, surprise recall check, proficiency test, or other exercise explicitly being used as a one-attempt assessment:

 - record the individual item as correct or incorrect diagnostic evidence
-- do not apply an individual performance-tier reward, punishment, reward-state withdrawal, or immediate hint/retry cycle to that item
+- do not apply an individual performance-tier reward, item-level technical correction, punishment, reward-state withdrawal, or immediate hint/retry cycle to that item
 - do not convert the individual miss into an immediate repair attempt
 - complete the assessment first
 - calculate and grade the completed assessment as a whole